imagej/imagej.github.io/_pages/plugins/jacop.md

 Description
 -----------

 JACoP has been totaly re-written, based on user feedback.
-The interface has been re-designed to oﬀer full access to all the options, based on a unique Swing frame.
+The interface has been re-designed to offer full access to all the options, based on a unique Swing frame.

 ![JACoP v2.0: The new interface](/media/Jacop interface.jpg "JACoP v2.0: The new interface")

-It includes a “Zoom/Reset button” which allows the user to set the two selected images side-by-side, automatically adapting the zoom.
-For each method selected, the user’s attention is drawn on options to set, by highlighting the appropriate tab by turning its caption to red.
+It includes a "Zoom/Reset button" which allows the user to set the two selected images side-by-side, automatically adapting the zoom.
+For each method selected, the user's attention is drawn on options to set, by highlighting the appropriate tab by turning its caption to red.

 References/Citation
 -------------------